alvarocabanas/website/content/posts/architecture.md

 - The Backend is a REST api build in Go using <a href="https://github.com/urfave/negroni" target="_blank">Negroni</a> HTTP Middleware and a mySql Database.

-- The Frontend is a nodeJs application build with React-Redux using the <a href="https://github.com/zeit/next.js" target="_blank">NextJS</a> framework to facilitate the server-side rendering
+- The Frontend is a nodeJs application build with React-Redux using the <a href="https://github.com/zeit/next.js" target="_blank">NextJS</a> framework to facilitate the server-side rendering.
+All data is retrieved from the REST api service.

+Each service is running on its own docker container on a ECS Cluster and the AWS Elastic Load Balancer is enrouting all /api/* calls to the backend service and all the other calls to the frontend service.

 {{< figure src="/images/diagram.jpg" title="Nomad architecture diagram" >}}

 Continuous integration with Travis and AWS ECS

 {{< figure src="/images/" title="Nomad architecture diagram" >}}